Cycle 1

 This task introduces students to reading the first continuous sound in the curriculum, which is the sound /ă/ as in trap.

-Instructors should not say letters' names (or even the word letter) during these tasks but should instead emphasize the sound being associated with that symbol.
+Do not say letters' names (or even the word letter) while teaching these tasks.
+Instead, you should emphasize the sound being associated with that symbol.

 Only say the sound while your finger is on the dot under the a.

-In this early cycle, as the student learns the protocol for this type of task, the instructor will tell the student each of the last three words before saying them slowly.
+In this early cycle, as the student learns the protocol for this type of task, you will tell the student each of the last three words before saying them slowly.
+In later cycles, you will not tell them the word first.

-Sometimes students don’t recognize a word after they've read it, even if they know the meaning of that word.
-Giving the word in the context of an example sentence helps them recognize it as a word that already exists in their vocabulary.
+Sometimes students don't recognize a word after working hard to decode its sounds, even if that word is already in their vocabulary.
+Their brains are so busy with the sound-symbol correspondences and with saying them the fast way that it can make even a familiar word sound foreign.
+Giving the word in the context of an example sentence helps students recognize it as a word they already know and understand.

 At the end of the task, repeat any words that required correction.